Tectonic influences on alluvial fans: Development of fans through tectonic uplift

-Tectonic influence on thickness of alluvial fans
+Tectonic influence on alluvial fan thickness

 The thickness of alluvial fans forming due to basin margins are influenced tectonically.
 If the alluvial fan gets thicker and the grains become more coarse heading up the fan, this indicates that the basin margin is tectonically active and the building of the alluvial fan being more active than the deposition rate.
 However, if the alluvial fan gets thinner and the grains become more fine heading up the fan, this indicate that the basin margin has no tectonic activity or the tectonic activity is less than the deposition rate or the building of the fan.

-Tectonic influence on shape of alluvial fans
+Tectonic influence on alluvial fan shape

 The shape of alluvial fans is mostly influenced tectonically.
 An alluvial fan can be completely changed due to orogenic thrusting.
 An alluvial fan could have been deposited and formed outside of a mountain range, however, thrusting of the mountain belt could cause the alluvial fan to become broken up by the new mountain forming.
 Thus, the alluvial fan would be split with the fan on either side of the new mountain range development and could change the steepness of the fan.
 Tectonic uplift could also influence the shape of alluvial fans.
 If there was major tectonic uplift prior to the deposition of the alluvial fan, the fan would take on a wedge shape with thickest part of the fan near the mountain and would continue to thin out the further from the mountain range.
 If an alluvial fan is lens shaped that is thin on the ends of the fan and thicker in the middle, this indicates that tectonic uplift occurred during the alluvial fan deposition.
 Finally, if an alluvial fan is wedge shaped and the fan is thin on the edges and thick in the middle, this indicates that there was little to no tectonic influence on the fan.